akaihola/darglint2/.github/ISSUE_TEMPLATE/bug_report.md

 Please create a minimal, reproducible example (MRE) that you have actually tested to work.
 Please also use a minimal configuration and make sure that you don't overlook any config files in your working directory.
-Here are some tips for providing a minimal example: https://stackoverflow.com/help/mcve Please exclose the minimal example and the corresponding output.
+Here are some tips for providing a minimal example: https://stackoverflow.com/help/mcve Please enclose the minimal example and the corresponding output.

 Use code blocks with `py`, `pytb`, `dosini` or `toml` highlighting where applicable.
 -->